kevshef/k-deepser-native-app/README.md

 ## How to use?
-You need to login with your Deepser credentials where url is your deepser host.
+You need to login with your Deepser credentials.
+Url is your Deepser host.
+The app is open source and fully customizable.